ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Single-Package-Define-And-Use-Interface.rst

    string first_name
    string last_name
-   uint64 phone_number
+   string phone_number
    uint8 phone_type

 This message is composed of these fields:

 * first_name: of type string
 * last_name: of type string
-* phone_number: of type uint64
+* phone_number: of type string
 * phone_type: of type uint8, with several named constant values defined

 Note that it's possible to set default values for fields within a message definition.